-Market participants not meeting certain creditworthiness standards referenced in ERCOT Protocols may maintain a cash security deposit with ERCOT in order to mitigate credit risk in lieu of providing alternative means of security such as corporate guaranties, letters of credit, or surety bonds.
-Cash security deposits are classified as restricted cash.
+Market participants not meeting certain creditworthiness standards referenced in ERCOT Protocols must maintain a means of security with ERCOT in order to mitigate market credit risk.
+Market participants have discretion in the means of security, such as corporate guaranties, letters of credit, surety bonds, or cash security deposits provided the market participants remain in compliance with ERCOT Protocols.
+ERCOT is required to remit interest earned on security deposits to market participants.